top of page

 Types of Wedding Bustles

-Not all bustles look the same, and the right choice depends on your gown’s style and design and your personal style.
+Not all bustles look the same, and the right choice depends on your wedding dress style and design and your personal style.

 Here are the most common types: